Jourmumriken/Real-Housewives-Of-Agile/report/report.typ

 \
 Another issue faced was the lack of experience within the team.
 Since the team consisted of mostly inexperienced students a significant portion of time was allocated to researching tools and figuring out the best way to do things.
 In the end this was solved by deciding not to use tools that were deemed impraactical to learn such as the react framework and using tools that were already familiar such as java and SQL as well as pure HTML, CSS and JavaScript.\
 \
 Of these two major issues the second could be considered more or less fully dealth with however the first only partially.
-This is the nature of such prjects and not much more could be done about this wihtout more rigorous planning and experience.
+This is the nature of such prjects and not much more could be done about this wihtout more rigorous planning and experience.\
+The idea of daily scrums was something we didnt do much at all.
+We instead opted for two meeting per sprint (week) to allow for each meeting to be more informative and give more time to work for each team member.\
+\
+#line(length:100%)
+As mentioned before the team initialy self organised into two groups where each memeber felt the most comfortable.
+These were the database team and the website team.
+This was a result of what each team member was most comfortable with.\
+The initial idea was to not work weekends however as the project progressed and the schedules of the team members clashed working weekends became a reasonable option and common place.
+This was not an issue but shows how time management can be very difficult with such large teams.\
+\
+The team also did not start out with a unnified style however after consilting with the TA and internal discussion a unified style was decided on and followed.
+This was a small but uneccecary chunk of time wasted on refactoring code to follow the enw standard and should have been discussed earlier, however this is only a small issue and the refactoring was quickly taken care of.